 Writing, photography, and jewellery are how I make sense of the world.
-Not as business ventures, but as living extensions of my curiosity and spirit.
+Not as economic ventures, but as living extensions of my curiosity and spirit.
 I write to process the intensity of my thoughts; I create to cast spells of light.

 I know my work lives in the spaces in between—the feminine and masculine, the seen and unseen, the personal and collective.
 I know I’m here to reimagine what’s possible.
 My work is an invitation to see differently, to feel deeply, and, maybe, to meet yourself in my reflection.